Types of Bonds in India

 Government bonds are issued by the state and central governments.

 Government bonds are considered to be extremely safe.
-In fact, bonds issued by the government are sometimes referred to as ‘risk-free bonds.’
-This is because the government can always print money and repay debt obligations and don’t have to rely on anyone else.
+In fact, bonds issued by the government are sometimes referred to as ‘risk-free bonds.
+This is because the government can always print money and repay debt obligations and doesn’t have to rely on anyone else.

 Corporate bonds

 Bonds issued by corporations or companies are referred to as corporate bonds.
-Corporate bonds can be issued by public and private sector companies.
+Public and private sector companies can issue corporate bonds.

 Even within corporate bonds, PSU bonds are considered to be safer than bonds issued by private companies.
 This is because PSUs are owned and enjoy support from the government.